 I carefully designed this set to be right around the $120 to $130 mark for everything you see on the whole page, just like all the bigger castle sets and headquarters sets.
 I planned it within that limit so they could sell this on the shelf at any store in the world... but if you want, you can vote to make it bigger or smaller when you click to support!

 Since Medusa is a Lego Minifig, she can lose her head and keep on right talking, much like the Myth of Orpheus.
-Perhaps Perseus and Odysseus will have to find a way to cleverly trick her head into petrifying her own beloved Kraken, and then she can get her head back on her shoulders, to cause more mayhem in the second and third act!
-After all, in Lego movies, the figs can reassemble themselves with ease if they get knocked apart!
+Perhaps Perseus and Odysseus will have to find a way to cleverly trick her head into petrifying her own beloved Kraken, and then she can get her head back on her shoulders, to cause more mayhem in the third act!
+After all, in Lego movies and games, the minifigs can reassemble themselves with ease if they get knocked apart...
+There is tons of potential for a wonderful "Straight-to-DVD" movie or video game with this!

 Seafarers from every civilization have told tales of primordial and gargantuan sea-beasts since time immemorial, including Tiamat, Leviathan, Scylla, Charybdis, and the Kraken.
 The name of the Kraken originally comes from Scandinavian Mythology, immortalized in the iconic and beloved movie Clash of the Titans, but it also refers to tales of Titanic octopus-like or squid-like sea monsters feared by sailors in the Mediterranean.